 INTRODUCTION

 CEPT Reports are the final results of studies by the ECC in response to Mandates from the EC.
+When developing CEPT Reports Articles 10.6bis and 10.6ter of the Rules of Procedure apply.

 The main elements to the mechanism for CEPT Reports are their development and approval.